 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category expectations for higher land disposal values.
-Annual monitoring figures for land developed: 2014/15 (0.10765 ha) 2015/2016 (0.0 ha) 2016/2017 (0.8072 ha) 2017/18 (0.2123 ha).
-2018/19 (0.496 ha).
-Where there has been development, it has not been evenly distributed across the local planning authority area.
-There has been more take up of allocated sites in Ulverston (by Tritech and Bender UK Ltd) compared to the Kendal allocated sites. provision for employment development and for bringing land forward at a sufficient rate to meet objectively assessed needs.
-CS7.2 Type of employment land required and sectoral split Sets employment land requirements for different sectors / sites within different locations in a phased rolling 5 year supply manner The policy is not delivering the type (market sectors categorised as; Strategic employment, local employment and Business/Science Park) and the amount of land in the locations specified in the policy.
-As at the end of monitoring year end 2018/2019 a total of 50.27 hectares of allocated land is still Policy to be refreshed in light of evidence relating to employment land requirement.
-New Employment Land and Premises Study to inform the overall land requirement (the scale of development), the market sector types and market segments (split of business land use classes).
-1
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document viability issues and landowner expectations for higher land disposal values.
+Annual monitoring figures for land developed (new land take up): 2014/15 (0.1 ha) 2015/2016 (0.0 ha) 2015/2016 (0.0 ha) 2016/2017 (0.8 ha) 2017/18 (0.2 ha) 2018/19 (0.5 ha) 2019/20 (0.4ha) Where there has been development, it has not been evenly distributed across the local planning authority area.
+There has been more take up of allocated sites in Ulverston (by Tritech and Bender UK Ltd) compared to the Kendal allocated sites. given viability challenges (a robust market, market deliverability and viability assessment).
+Policy to be refreshed in order to align with NPPF references to make sufficient provision for employment development and for bringing land forward at a sufficient rate to meet objectively assessed needs.

+Core Strategy What it does Is it working?
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document CS7.2 Type of employment land required and sectoral split Sets employment land requirements for different sectors / sites within different locations in a phased rolling 5 year supply manner.
+The policy is not delivering the type (market sectors categorised as; Strategic employment, local employment and Business/Science Park) and the amount of land in the locations specified in the policy.
+As at the end of monitoring year end 2019/2020 a total of 55 hectares of allocated land is still available for development.
+Comprising: Strategic Market Sector 11.2 hectares; Local Employment Market Sector 34 hectares and Business/Science Park Sector 9.8 hectares.
+On allocated sites, to date, development delivery has Policy to be refreshed in light of evidence relating to employment land requirement.
+Strategic Housing and Employment Needs Assessment (SHENA) to inform to inform the overall land requirement (the scale of development), the market sector types and market segments (split of business land use classes).
+Existing allocated employment sites and the employment part of mixed use allocations will be reviewed as to their suitability, achievability and deliverability.
+Evidence - a Strategic Housing and Employment Land Availability Assessment (SHELAA) is required.
+Category 1: Likely to require significant review, and amendment/or replacement Policy Approaches 6.1, 6.2, 6.4.